kodecocodes/i10t/user-notifications/user-notifications.markdown

 `serviceExtensionTimeWillExpire()` is already in good shape with the template code.
 It will return whatever you currently have in `bestAttemptContent`.

 Build and run the **ServiceExtension** scheme on your device, making sure to run with **cuddlePix**.
 Now return to **Pusher** where you should have already copied the new payload containing `attachment-url`.
-Hit **Push** and you should see a remotely-sourced cuddle, complete with an image of iOS 10 by Tutorials:
+Hit **Push** and you should see a remotely-sourced cuddle, complete with an image of something truly beautiful:

 ![width=40% bordered](./images/remote-push-content.png)